What are Japanese Beetles?

 In their larval stage (grubs), JB eat grass roots.
 As adults JB feed on foliage or fruits of 300 different plant species.
 Plants especially preferred by JB include American elm, rose bushes, and raspberry bushes.
 When feeding, the adults release a special pheromone or scent that attracts other adults.
 Those beetle clusters can completely consume a fruit or vegetable on which they are feeding.

 At present, JB occurs throughout most of the Eastern United States.
-Many states west of the Mississippi River, including Oregon, are uninfested.
+Many states west of the Mississippi River, including Oregon, do not have established infestations.
 Because of potential damage to Oregon’s agricultural products and residential plants (like lawn and roses), the Oregon Department of Agriculture (ODA) conducts surveys with baited traps each year to detect JB infestations.

-When a JB infestation is found in Oregon, ODA treats that area with an insecticide, like Acelepryn G, to kill the JB grubs as soon as they begin feeding on plant roots in the area.
+When ODA detects a JB infestation in Oregon, ODA treats that area with an insecticide, like Acelepryn G, to kill the JB grubs as soon as they begin feeding on plant roots in the area.

 What is Acelepryn G®?

-Acelepryn G® (EPA Registration No. 100-1500) is a pesticide product that contains 0.2% chlorantraniliprole as its active ingredient.
+The pesticide product Acelepryn G® (EPA Registration No. 100-1500) contains 0.2% chlorantraniliprole as its active ingredient.

-Chlorantraniliprole is classified by the U.S. Environmental Protection Agency (EPA) as a “Reduced Risk” pesticide.
+The U.S. Environmental Protection Agency (EPA) classifies chlorantraniliprole as a “Reduced Risk” pesticide.
 This means that chlorantraniliprole poses a lower risk to human health and the environment than other pesticides allowed for the same uses.

 The harm that a pesticide can cause humans and animals is known as toxicity.
 EPA has determined that Acelepryn G® falls into a low toxicity category by all routes of exposure.
-Eating, breathing, skin and eye contact are considered exposure routes.
+Exposure routes include eating, breathing, skin and eye contact.
 This means that, unlike with many other pesticides, EPA does not require Acelepryn G® to have a signal word (DANGER, WARNING, or CAUTION) on its package.